issp-center-dev/TeNeS/README.md

 $ make
 ```

-The above commands makes an exectutable file `teses` in the `build/src` directory.
+The above commands makes an exectutable file `tenes` in the `build/src` directory.

 ### Install